 He was sufficiently wealthy to build a large mansion, called Forest House, with 30 acres (known locally as ‘Patchitt’s Park’) on land adjacent to The Forest.
 The house was converted into a Children's Hospital in 1901 and is now a private school.

 He was also a Justice of the Peace for Nottingham and rode with troops to read the Riot Act to the rioters protesting about the rejection of the Reform Bill in 1831.
 Patchitt fell among the burning ruins and had it not been for the actions of a constable might have been killed.

-He also was registrar of Nottingham County Court for over forty years and one of the founders of the Robin Hood Regiment of Volunteers.
+Patchitt was also registrar of Nottingham County Court for than forty years and one of the founders of the Robin Hood Regiment of Volunteers.

 Somehow among all this, he also found time to play cricket.
 He was in the New Forest club XI v Bingham in 1836 where he started to earn a reputation as a feared bowler in local cricket, ‘The Bowling of Patchitt being different to anything they had ever played against, told terrifically’, said a match report.
 He was similarly praised when appearing for Clarke’s XVI v the Rancliffe Arms but things went awry when he was called into the Nottinghamshire first team.

 In his first county game, against Sussex at Brighton in June 1840, he was no-balled because his arm was raised too high – overarm bowling not being sanctioned at that time – though contemporary comment said ‘that gentleman’s style of bowling and mode of delivery is the same this season…and has always been allowed before’.
 The call did not prevent him playing in the return game at Trent Bridge but he did not play again in First-Class cricket until 1843 when he again appeared in home and away fixtures, in this season v Hampshire.